 - 1. Action plan on introductions of pets, garden and pond plants, aquarium plants and animals and terrarium plants and animals from private ownership.
 This action plan pertains to escape of species of Union Concern that are kept in private possession.
-Under escape, both dumping and escape is included. - 2.
+Under escape, both dumping and escape is included. - Escape: pet, aquarium and terrarium species - Escape: ornamental other than horticulture - Transport contaminant: contaminant of plants - 2.
 Action plan on introductions through recreational use of freshwater.
-This action plan pertains to introductions of plants and animals through recreational angling, fish breeding and freshwater boating. - 3.
+This action plan pertains to introductions of plants and animals through recreational angling, fish breeding and freshwater boating. - Escape: live food and live bait - Transport stowaway: angling and fishing - Transport stowaway: hitchhiker on ships/boat - Transport contaminant: contaminant on animals - 3.
 Action plan for contamination of sediment transports.
 This action plan pertains to transportation and propagules of plants and animals with sediment and machinery used.
-Since the Union list does not contain marine species, marine sediment transportation is not covered by this action plan.
+Marine sediment transportation is not covered by this action plan. - Transport contaminant: transportation of habitat material - Transport stowaway: machinery